lakshita1212/lakshita1212/README.md

 - Frameworks: React, Flask, Node.js
 - Cloud: AWS

-If your interested in collaborating on any projects or just want to chat, please reach out:)
+If you're interested in collaborating on any projects or just want to chat, please reach out:)